-MASAI – Legal Support Against Illegal Livestock Relocation in the Serengeti
+MASAI PEOPLES – Legal Support to Fight Illegal Land Grabs in the Serengeti

 Land Rights Project: Financial support for legal defenses and protection of ancestral lands of the Masai Indigenous Peoples of Tanzania & Kenya against the Illegal cattle relocation (genocide) for the benefit of royal members of the Gulf Cooperation Council (GCC)